kilowhat/kilowhat.net/_extensions/wordpress.md

 Requires the Tags extension to be enabled.

-If you want the tag to show a Wordpress icon, you can use `fab fa-wordpress` as the tag icon.
+If you want the tag to show a WordPress icon, you can use `fab fa-wordpress` as the tag icon.

 ### Set the summary post as the last post of new discussions

-By default Flarum doesn't count "event" posts as replies, which means a discussion with just the Wordpress summary counts as a discussion with no comments.
+By default, Flarum doesn't count "event" posts as replies, which means a discussion with just the WordPress summary counts as a discussion with no comments.
 Such a discussion is always at the bottom of the discussion list until a first person replies.

 If you would like the discussion to rise to the top of the discussion list in Flarum even if no one comments immediately, you can enable this feature.

 When enabled, the discussion will show as having one new unread post for users, with the date being the same as the discussion creation.

-### Use Wordpress post date as the discussion creation date
+### Use WordPress post date as the discussion creation date

 *Since version 1.3*

-By default Flarum discussions will use the current time as their creation date.
+By default, Flarum discussions will use the current time as their creation date.

-When enabled, the discussion creation date will be copied from Wordpress post date.
+When enabled, the discussion creation date will be copied from WordPress post date.

-For this option to work, you must set the Wordpress post date before publishing the post.
+For this option to work, you must set the WordPress post date before publishing the post.
 It works with date in the past as well as in the future.

 If the date is in the past, the new discussion will not appear at the top of Flarum discussion list until a first user replies, even if "Set the summary post as the last post of new discussions" is enabled.

-Changing the Wordpress post date on a post that already has a linked Flarum discussion will have no effect.
+Changing the WordPress post date on a post that already has a linked Flarum discussion will have no effect.

-### Action when a Wordpress post is hidden
+### Action when a WordPress post is hidden

-This action triggers whenever a post is removed from public view in Wordpress, by putting it in the Trash or setting it as Draft after having it published already.
+This action triggers whenever a post is removed from public view in WordPress, by putting it in the Trash or setting it as Draft after having it published already.

 Important: post previews are never deleted.
 With Ignore or Lock options, users will still be able to read (part of) the post in Flarum.
 Use Hide or Permanent delete to remove the content from the users view or manually delete the summary post.

-**Ignore**: The Flarum discussion will stay in the exact same state as it was before the post disappeared from Wordpress.
+**Ignore**: The Flarum discussion will stay in the exact same state as it was before the post disappeared from WordPress.
 The lock status will continue to match the posts "allow comments" property.

 **Lock discussion in Flarum**: Immediately lock the discussion in Flarum.